Best Dogs for Seniors

 Things for Seniors to Consider When Selecting A Dog

 How much exercise does this dog breed require?
-Pet size alone is no indicator, as some of the most active dogs are the little breeds (ie, terriers); and giant dogs like Great Danes are not particularly active (and would like to be lap dogs).
-However, many of the small, toy, or miniature breeds of dogs (Daschunds, Havanese, etc.) can navigate furniture etc. more easily than larger dogs, and can often meet their exercise needs indoors.
+Pet size alone is no indicator, as some of the most active dogs are the little breeds (ie, terriers); and many giant dogs (like Great Danes) are not particularly active – and would like to be lap dogs.
+However, many of the small, toy, or miniature breeds of dogs (Daschunds, Havanese, etc.) can navigate tight spaces filled with furniture etc. more easily than larger dogs, and can often meet their exercise needs indoors.

 Size matters…If your dog gets sick, can you pick him/her up to take to the vet?
 Labrador and Golden Retrievers are lovely family dogs, but they require outdoor exercise and a strong back to lift them if necessary.
 Many retirement residences and seniors apartment buildings have restrictions on pet size (if allowed at all).